G20Michu/SQUE4/README.md

 # SQUE4

-SQUE4 is a Windows desktop application that automates downloading game data using DepotDownloader and manages AppData switching between UE4 and UE5 environments.
+SQUE4 is a Windows desktop application that automates downloading Squad game data using DepotDownloader and manages AppData switching between UE4 and UE5 environments.
 The application provides a simple graphical interface built with Tkinter.

 ---